trussworks/truss-interview/README.md

 - The `TotalDuration` column is filled with garbage data.
 For each row, please replace the value of `TotalDuration` with the sum of `FooDuration` and `BarDuration`.
-- The `Notes` field is free form text input by end-users; please do not perform any transformations on this field.
+- The `Notes` column is free form text input by end-users; please do not perform any transformations on this column.
 If there are invalid UTF-8 characters, please replace them with the Unicode Replacement Character.